You’ve probably experienced post nasal drip.

 The sore throat, swollen lymph nodes, the cough.
 That wooshing sound you may hear in your ears that seems to match the beat of your heart.
 And of course, who can miss the drippy nose and disrupted sense of smell?

 Yep.
-That’s post nasal congestion...dripping down into your lungs and even stomach.
+That’s post nasal congestion...dripping down post nasal drip into lungs and even stomach.

 Post nasal drip can be a problem for a number of reasons, which we’ll discuss, but there is something you can do about it without reverting to over-the-counter or prescription medications.